Ways to Adjust for Project Risks: Factors to Consider Above Markups

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Here's a few other ways that we adjust for risk.
+Here are a few other ways that we adjust for risk.
 The following potential costs should be added above any markups and are always factors to be considered.
-Let me reference that you put this above the markups.
+Be sure to list these above the markups.

-So the key is, potential cost, the word cost, is a hard cost.
-Make sure that your markups apply to all costs throughout the entire project.
-So one of these items should be inflation that should be considered for projects with an extensive schedule.
+So the key is: potential cost—the word "cost"—is a hard cost.
+Make sure your markups apply to all costs throughout the entire project.
+One of these items is inflation, which should be considered for projects with an extensive schedule.

-Expiration of labor agreements could require higher rates to complete the project.
-This is not common, but it could actually happen, so evaluate that.
-Increases in material not purchased by a given date.
+Expiration of labor agreements may require higher wage rates to complete the project.
+This is not common, but it could happen, so evaluate that risk.
+Increases in material costs if not purchased by a specific date should also be considered.

 Learn Construction Estimating